 7 reasons to love Mazunte, Mexico

-My hotel, restaurant and destination reviews of Mazunte, Huatulco and Puerto Escondido for Fodor’s Travel Guide Oaxaca are finally online.
-Now I can share why I believe Mazunte is Mexico’s next, best, beach destination.
+My hotel, restaurant and destination reviews of Mazunte Mexico for Fodor’s Travel Guide Oaxaca are finally online.
+Now I can share why I believe Mazunte is Mexico’s next, best beach destination.
 And why you should go see it now.
 If you love beaches and great food (like I do) follow the winding road along Mexico’s southern Pacific Coast and you’ll discover dreamy eco-hotels, rainforest-clad cliffs and a gorgeous stretch of coastline like no other.
 And there are so many unique things to do in Mazunte, it’s worth planning to stay a week or even longer.

-1. Sustainable Tourism: What I love best about Mazunte is its focus on sustainable tourism.
+What you’ll notice first about Mazunte is its focus on sustainable tourism.
 It offers a bohemian spirit with plenty of yoga retreats, such as the world-renowned Hridaya Yoga and esteemed Solstice Yoga.
 Small, intimate hotel hideaways like Casa Pan de Miel, Oceano Mar and ZOA Resort, reflect this philosophy of wellness for planet and people, and seem to blend seamlessly into the landscape with their thatched roofs, green materials and environmentally responsible practices.

-3. Still a Bargain: The beauty of it all is that you can have an amazing vegetarian dinner, buy natural cosmetics, take a yoga class, go whitewater rafting or enjoy an evening of cocktails for a fraction of the cost of what you’d spend in Riviera Maya or Riviera Nayarit.
+The beauty of a stay in Mazunte is that you can have an amazing vegetarian dinner, buy natural cosmetics, take a yoga class, go whitewater rafting or enjoy an evening of cocktails for a fraction of the cost of what you’d spend in Riviera Maya or Riviera Nayarit.
 Although it’s always been possible ( and still is) to find a rustic beach bungalow in Mazunte to crash for a few dollars a night, now there’s a new crop of more upscale hotels where you don’t have to worry about a laid-back pothead stumbling into your room.
 But this doesn’t mean Mazunte or San Agustinillo are out of reach budget-wise.

 For example, a spacious suite for two at Oceano Mar ranges from 1000 to 1500 MXN pesos ( $75-$100 USD) a night, a fantastic meal featuring fresh, organic ingredients at Estrella Fugaz will cost under $10 USD and a 90 minute Hatha Yoga class at Solstice Yoga costs just $7 or $60 USD if you purchase a 10-class card.
 For more info, check out my top hotel picks for Mazunte, San Agustinillo and Zipolite in Fodor’s Oaxaca Guide.